No Normal: Marketing

 A QR code was included in the episode that allowed viewers to access a free digital copy of Ms. Marvel (2014) #19.
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including apparel, accessories, Funko Pops of Aisha, Kamran, and Ms. Marvel, and the Ms. Marvel: Beyond the Limit trade paperback.

 Release

-The episode was released on Disney+ on July 13, 2022.
+"No Normal" was released on Disney+ on July 13, 2022.
 It featured a content warning at the beginning of the episode due to the similarities between scenes depicting law enforcement entering a school building and the Robb Elementary School shooting.
+It was released in Pakistan as part of a special theatrical release through licenser HKC Entertainment, due to Disney+ not being available in the country at that time, on July 14, 2022 along with the fifth episode.
 The episode was digitally altered by January 2023 to update the design of the Statue of Liberty to match its deoxidized appearance following the events of Spider-Man: No Way Home (2021).
+The episode aired on ABC as part of The Wonderful World of Disney, along with the fourth and fifth episodes, on August 12, 2023.

 Reception

-Audience viewership
+Viewership

+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Ms. Marvel ranked as the ninth most in-demand digital original series in Canada during the week of July 11–17.
+The series achieved a demand average of 17.99 times more than the average TV show in the country.
+It was also the most in-demand breakout show from July 16–22, which is defined as the most in-demand series that have premiered in the past 100 days, achieving 27 times the average series demand in the United States.

-According to Nielsen Media Research who measure the number of minutes watched by United States audiences on television sets, Ms. Marvel was the seventh-most watched original series across streaming services for the week of July 11–17 with a series high 357 million minutes watched, which was a 21% increase from the previous week.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, calculated that Ms. Marvel was the seventh-most watched original series across streaming services for the week of July 11–17 with a series high 357 million minutes watched.
+It was a 21% increase from the previous week.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, announced that Ms. Marvel was the second most-streamed original series in the U.S. for the week ending July 17, 2022.